 The traditional tomato plant (Solanum lycopersicum) is naturally a sprawling vine, which surprises some non-gardeners.
 But this fact will not surprise those who know the tomato is related to bittersweet nightshade (Solanum dulcamara), a viny weed.
-If the tomato were a climbing vine, that would be one thing; for example, the cucumber (Cucumis sativus), a true climber, has tendrils that allow the plant to grab onto objects and scale them, all on its own, which means less work for you.
-Not so with traditional tomatoes, which will sprawl out all across the ground unless you take the trouble to train them onto a support.
+Tomatoes are not like the cucumber (Cucumis sativus), a true climber, that has tendrils that allow the plant to grab onto objects and scale them.
+Traditional tomatoes sprawl out all across the ground unless you take the trouble to train them onto a support like a stake or cage.

 Why You Should Stake Tomatoes: